 Ace The Case is a highly effective tool in preparing yourself to meet your potential future employer.
 The diversity of the cases gives you enough scope and depth into the methods needed for almost every interview and will, together with training of numerical skills help you utilise your potential to the full.

-A case interview is a unique type of job interview question and a technique used predominantly by management consulting firms to better screen candidates, by assessing their analytical skills in a pressured real-time environment.
+A case interview is a unique type of job interview technique used predominantly by management consulting firms (and increasngly investment banks and tech companies) to better screen candidates, by assessing their analytical skills in a pressured real-time environment.
 The case interview question is generally either a business problem, estimating exercise, arithmetic or logic problem designed to make you think on your toes, use reason and common sense.
 Consulting firms want to see that you can analyse information, structure an answer and perform basic calculations with large numbers, whilst under pressure.
-The pressure being that you are in a job interview at a top global firm most likely seeking a role you’ve worked hard towards.
+The pressure being that you are in a job interview at a top global firm most likely seeking a role you’ve worked very hard towards.

 The objective of the case interview is not to get it right.
 In fact, there is often no right answer.
 Instead it’s designed for you to demonstrate your ability to solve complex problems and to show the interviewer how you think.
 The interviewer wants to see you as a colleague with whom he or she would want to work with in an engagement team.
 Case interviews are generally very interactive as you ask questions, seek clarification, and bounce ideas off your interviewer.

 The case interview is usually one-on-one and you would be given a pen and paper, or perhaps a marker and whiteboard, where you can brainstorm, perform calculations, and structure your answer.
-Some consulting firms will even take your notes after the interview has concluded to help them further assess and discuss the performance of candidates with colleagues.
+Some consulting firms will even take your hand written notes after the interview has concluded to help them further assess and discuss the performance of each candidate with their colleagues.

 After some light conversation and “getting to know you” type questions, the interviewer will pose the case question.
 You may want to start taking notes because a lot of information will be coming your way.
-Clarify all of the details to ensure you have a common understanding and are on the right track before diving into the case.
+Clarify all of the details to ensure you have a common understanding and are on the right track before diving in and trying to answer the case.
 The interviewer will then step back to watch you think it over but is there to answer any questions, give additional information when needed and guide you through the problem.

 You can expect to be interviewed by one to three different people on any one day with around 30 minutes to an hour assigned for each interview.
-A case question itself can last anywhere from 20 - 40 minutes of that time depending on its difficulty and the specific round of interview, or entry level to the firm.
+A case question itself can last anywhere from 20 - 40 minutes of that time depending on its difficulty and the specific round of interview that your are in, or entry level to the firm.

 Although you may feel tense, nervous and anxious during a case interview, the important thing is to relax, be confident, and have fun with it.